jenjzhayunvj/yzha0190_GroupA_JenZHANG_IndividualTask/README.md

 # 1.Interaction Instructions

-Click the “🎵” button to start or pause the audio track.
+Click the music button to start or pause the audio track.

 ![An image of button](assets/button.png)

-Once the audio begins, the entire composition becomes reactive.
+Once the audio begins, the mushrooms becomes reactive.

 # 2.Individual Approach Detail